freelawproject/hr/handbook/handbook.md

 ## Version history

+ -v0.99, 2019-09-22 — Updates following legal review, and once again proposed to the board.
+Again, this version is not yet applicable to any employee, and remains open to suggestions and corrections.
  - v0.9.3, 2019-07-08 - All policies updated and reviewed by @mlissner and proposed to board.
 This version is not yet applicable to any employee, but is open to suggestions and corrections.
  - v0.9, 2019-07-01 - A copy from https://github.com/opengovfoundation/hr-manual